Ivanka Trump & Jared Kushner Scammed Their Way Onto Air Force Flights Says New Book

 The Slot reports that in her book, Ward “portrays Ms. Trump and Mr. Kushner as two children forged by their domineering fathers — one over involved with his son, one disengaged from his daughter — who have climbed to positions of power by disregarding protocol and skirting the rules when they can.”

-But while Kushner Inc. says that Donald Trump himself asked his White House chief of staff, John Kelly, to send the couple back to New York and out of his administration, that didn’t happen.
+But while Kushner Inc. says that Donald Trump himself asked his then-White House Chief of Staff, John Kelly, to send the couple back to New York and out of his administration — that didn’t happen.
 Their presence and their clearances have, according to some critics, caused problems for the president at home and abroad.

 Ward says that Ivanka Trump still behaves as if she’s an employee of the Trump Organization, so when she’s told “no,” she just goes over that person’s head.
 The book claims that when Trump and Kushner asked to travel on Air Force planes and were refused by Rex W. Tillerson, the former secretary of state, the daughter of the president dragged Treasury Secretary Steven Mnuchin into the mess.